-8.1 A result can be achieved only if both teams have had the opportunity of batting for at least 15 overs, unless one team has been all out in less than 15 overs or unless the team batting second scores enough runs to win in less than 15 overs.
+8.1 A result can be achieved only if both teams have had the opportunity of batting for at least 10 overs, unless one team has been all out in less than 10 overs or unless the team batting second scores enough runs to win in less than 10 overs.

-All matches in which a match has begun but both teams have not had the opportunity of batting for a minimum of 15 overs (subject to the provisions of this clause) shall be declared 'Abandoned'.
+All matches in which a match has begun but both teams have not had the opportunity of batting for a minimum of 10 overs (subject to the provisions of this clause) shall be declared 'Abandoned'.
+In that event the game shall be replayed as soon possible.